 STEP 1: If you are totally new to the Suzuki method please first read the FAQs…and have a look at our groups pages : What do children do on Saturdays and What do parents do on Saturdays.
 All Suzuki pupils have weekly private lessons as well as six group lessons per term (which take place on six Saturday mornings during the school term).
 Practising is required throughout all weekends and holidays.

-STEP 2: NEXT you need to come and observe a term of 6 group lessons with Jillian Leddra (violin) or Helen Neilson (cello), please complete the relevant form: violin observing form or cello observing form Check the dates of the next group lessons on the calendar and then return the form to the Jillian Leddra on email@example.com, (also cc-ing firstname.lastname@example.org for cello applications) saying that you wish to observe and ask for the relevant timetable details.
+STEP 2: NEXT you need to come and observe a term of 6 group lessons with Jillian Leddra (violin) or Clíona Ní Choileán (cello), please complete the relevant form: violin observing form or cello observing form Check the dates of the next group lessons on the calendar and then return the form to the Jillian Leddra on firstname.lastname@example.org saying that you wish to observe and ask for the relevant timetable details.

-STEP 3: When you have observed group lessons for a term, arrange with Jillian or Helen Neilson to observe a private lesson with her.
-At this point Jillian or Helen will be able to indicate any availability they may have in her private lesson timetable.
-This only happens when an existing pupil has left thereby opening a space in the timetable, so we cannot therefore guarantee a space until a space has become available.
+STEP 3: When you have observed group lessons for a term you can arrange with Jillian or Clíona to observe a private lesson and discuss availability they may have in their private lesson timetables for your child/children.
+As places are limited we cannot therefore guarantee a space will be immediately available but we will always do our best.
 Jillian does not take on new pupils in the summer term.

 In addition to the private and group lessons we also have formal and informal concerts every term.
 We also ask you to attend one of the Suzuki summer courses which really helps to keep your child focused — they also really help to cement friendships as well as a life-long love of playing music.